cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/core/Simulation.rst

 .. java:method::  boolean terminateAt(double time)
    :outertype: Simulation

-   Schedules the termination of the simulation for a given time before it has completely finished.
+   Schedules the termination of the simulation for a given time (in seconds).

+   If a termination time is set, the simulation stays running even if there is no event to process.
+It keeps waiting for new dynamic events, such as the creation of Cloudlets and VMs at runtime.
+If no event happens, the clock is increased to simulate time passing.
+The clock increment is defined according to: (i) the lower \ :java:ref:`Datacenter.getSchedulingInterval()`\  between existing Datacenters; or (ii) \ :java:ref:`getMinTimeBetweenEvents()`\  in case no \ :java:ref:`Datacenter`\  has its schedulingInterval set.

-   :param time: the time at which the simulation has to be terminated
+   :param time: the time at which the simulation has to be terminated (in seconds)
    :return: true if the time given is greater than the current simulation time, false otherwise

-updateEntityName
-^^^^^^^^^^^^^^^^

-.. java:method::  boolean updateEntityName(String oldName)
-   :outertype: Simulation

-   Removes an entity with and old name from the \ :java:ref:`getEntitiesByName()`\  map and adds it again using its new name.

-   :param oldName: the name the entity had before
-   :return: true if the entity was found and changed into the list, false otherwise

 wait
 ^^^^